101 – Trent University

-- If you have a minimum IELTS score of 5.5 overall, with a minimum of 5.5 in writing or TOEFL iBT 70 or PBT of 525, you may request direct entry into ESL Level 4.
-If you have a minimum IELTS score of 6.0 overall, with a minimum of 6.0 in writing or TOEFL iBT 80 or PBT 550, you may request entry into ESL Level 5.
+- If you have a minimum IELTS score of 5.5 overall, with a minimum of 5.5 in Writing, or TOEFL iBT 70 or PBT of 525, you may request direct entry into Foundations for University I.

-Students applying to Trent-ESl should also choose an undergraduate degree program that they plan to enter after completing ESL.
+Students applying to Trent-ESL should also choose an undergraduate degree program that they plan to enter after completing ESL.